Optimal control of a kinetic model describing social interactions on a graph: The control problem

 which implies $\tilde u_i < u$.
-Therefore, controlling the global mean when trying to minimise it with a global control, implies the fact that in some nodes the control may be too high.
-Instead, a localised control in each node is still efficient and has the effect of not penalising everyone even when it is not needed.
+Therefore, controlling the global weighted average when trying to minimize it with a global control, implies the fact that in some nodes the control may be too high.
+Instead, a localized control in each node is still efficient and has the effect of not penalizing everyone when it is not needed.
 This justifies the choice of implementing the control in each node.